 We recognise that conflicts of interest can arise at any time.
 We also recognise that we are responsible for identifying any conflicts and for ensuring that adequate arrangements are in place to ensure that they are managed.

-The following are situations where conflicts of interest may arise.
-This is not an exhaustive list; it includes examples that we have identified:
+The following are situations where conflicts of interest may arise that could reasonably be expected to materially influence the investment decisions of the manager in respect of the Fund.
+This is not an exhaustive list: